Thursday’s ‘General Hospital’ Spoilers: Jax Surprises Nina & Spinelli Connects With Brando

 According to the sneak peek shared via Twitter, Brando and Spinelli will cross paths at the gym.
-General Hospital spoilers from SheKnows Soaps indicate that Spinelli will be getting some unsolicited advice from someone, and it looks as if this might come from Brando.
+General Hospital spoilers from SheKnows Soaps indicate that Spinelli will be getting some unsolicited advice from someone and it looks as if it might come from Brando.

 Viewers are not really sure what to make of Brando yet.
-Is he really the guy he’s showing to everybody in Port Charles or could he be hiding some significant secrets?
-For now, it looks as if he’ll continue to set down roots in Port Charles and that includes getting to know those who are close to Sonny and Jason.
+Is he really the guy he’s showing to everybody in Port Charles?
+Or could he be hiding some significant secrets?
+For now, it looks as if he’ll continue to set down roots, including getting to know those who are close to Sonny and Jason.

 Spinelli is rattled over Maxie’s insistence on standing by Peter’s side, despite all of the signs that this will lead to heartbreak.
 General Hospital spoilers suggest that Brando will pick up on Spinelli being worried about something as they talk at the gym.
 Brando will somehow be prompted to ask Spinelli if he knows someone who needs rescuing, but it’s not known where this conversation heads next.